ENG 330: Schedule of Readings, Meetings, Lectures, and Assignments

 During this week: Start working on your Staging/Performance-Based Analysis Essay.

-• Read a series of short items in your ENG 330 Course Pack — all but the Shrewsbury Fragments are in present-day English translation (I encourage you to compare these translations to the original language, but you’re only required to read the present-day English versions), so they are relatively quick reads:
+• Read a series of short items in our course Google Drive file — all but the Shrewsbury Fragments are in present-day English translation (I encourage you to compare these translations to the original language, but you’re only required to read the present-day English versions), so they are relatively quick reads:

-1. in The Catholic Bible, Douay-Rheims Version, read from The Gospel According to St Mark (Chapter 14, verses 62 through 72; Chapter 15 in full; Chapter 16, verses 1 through 11) and The Gospel According to St John (Chapter 19 in full; Chapter 20, verses 1 through 18);
+1. Read the following short sections from The Catholic Bible, Douay-Rheims Version: from The Gospel According to St Mark (Chapter 14, verses 62 through 72; Chapter 15 in full; Chapter 16, verses 1 through 11) and The Gospel According to St John (Chapter 19 in full; Chapter 20, verses 1 through 18);

-2. read St. Æthelwold’s Quem Quaeritis Ceremony, from the Regularis Concordia (Fitzgerald-Sebastian version);
+2. read St. Æthelwold’s Quem Quaeritis Ceremony, from the Regularis Concordia, Fitzgerald-Sebastian version (under “FITZGERALD-SEBASTIAN_SELECTIONS”, just the first two pages);

 3. read St. Æthelwold’s Quem Quaeritis Ceremony, from the Regularis Concordia (Gibson-Records of Early English Drama version);

-5. read The Liturgical Dramas for Holy Week at Barking Abbey (preferably including the scholarly introduction);
+5. read The Liturgical Dramas for Holy Week at Barking Abbey (in our course Google Drive file, preferably including the scholarly introduction);

 [that whole series should take about 1 hr 30 mins engaged reading]

-• Read the N-Town Announcement to the Marys; Peter and John at the Sepulcher and the N-Town Appearance to Mary Magdalene (available either through the syllabus service or by clicking here and here).
+• Read the N-Town Announcement to the Marys; Peter and John at the Sepulcher and the N-Town Appearance to Mary Magdalene (available by clicking here and here).

 [at least 45 mins engaged reading; no more than 1 hr]

-• Read Reynes Extract B and the Ashmole Fragment (in your ENG 330 Course Pack).
+• Read Reynes Extract B and the Ashmole Fragment (in our course Google Drive file, under “DAVIS_FRAGMENTS”).

 [about 15 mins engaged reading]